Research Themes

 When a molecule or a material absorbs light, it undergoes an electronic excitation, which generates an excited state.
 In some cases, the excited state has a different symmetry than the ground state, which can lead to a redistribution of charges and a breaking of symmetry.
 This breaking of symmetry creates a spatial separation of positive and negative charges, leading to the formation of a charge-separated state.

-The process of symmetry breaking photoinduced charge separation can be enhanced by several factors, including the presence of electron-donating and electron-accepting groups in the molecule or material, an electric or magnetic field, as well as the orientation and ordering of the molecules in a material.
+The process of symmetry breaking photoinduced charge separation can be enhanced by several factors, including the presence of electron-donating and electron-accepting groups in the molecule or material, an electric or magnetic field, as well as the orientation and ordering of the molecules in a material.as

 Time-resolved THz spectroscopy (TRTS)

 The exact mechanism by which electrons and holes overcome trapping and fast recombination to yield free carriers in materials at the base of OPV and perovskite devices is still debated.
 Increasing evidence points to the critical role of large polarons and hot charge transfer excitons in assisting this process.
-The precise properties of incoherent excitonic and polaronic species, as well as trapped carrier populations are at the focus of current research efforts of the Moser group.
+The precise properties of incoherent excitonic and polaronic species, as well as trapped carrier populations were at the focus of research efforts of the Moser group.